Lakshmi (Nepal)

 The Vigraha is about 12 cm in height and it may be dated to the nineteenth century.

-Note: Nepal is known for its handicrafts and Lakshmi is one of the popular topics.
-In this case, the presence of her vahana, consecration plate and mark, wear in her face and the way the mirror and vermillion pot is held suggest this may be a ‘non-handicraft’ bronze.
+Note: Nepal is known for its handicrafts, and Lakshmi is one of the most popular topics.
+In this case, the presence of her vahana, consecration plate and mark, wear in her face, and the way the mirror and vermillion pot are held suggest this may be a ‘non-handicraft’ bronze.

 Lakshmi Nepal bottom